njam/cargomedia-website/_posts/2014-04-07-openx-revive-migration.markdown

 Problem was in non existing constant `RV_PATH` or `OX_PATH` (previous versions).
 Below how to fix it if you experience that problem.

 #### Some basic errors
-Because of this issue the statistics cannot be generated as no data about impression, click etc doesn’t exist.
+Because of this issue the statistics cannot be generated as data about impression, click etc doesn’t exist.
 Each HTTP Request from client to server has finished with errors!

 ```bash